3D print of PCB mounting brackets using openscad

 • select "clone"

-• click "+" 3 times to get a total of 4 brackets on the plate
+• click "+" as needed to get a total number of copies you need

-• select them: press ctrl and then click on each of the 4 brackets
+• select them: press ctrl and then click on each of the copies

 • right-click on the plate (not the model)

-• select "arrange"; Bambu Studio will move and orient the 4 brackets for efficient printing
+• select "arrange"; Bambu Studio will move and orient the copies for efficient printing

 • click "Slice plate"